 Many patients are helped immediately by the correct diagnosis, medication and dosage.
 Some situations are more complex and require more exploration leading to the right medication or combination of medications, and others do best with a combination of the right medicine and psychotherapy to bring stability and peace to their lives.
-Some no longer need medication after they experience the positive effects of psychotherapy.
-Still others do not need medication and can be helped by psychotherapy alone.
+Patients who do not experience an adequate response to antidepressant medication or who experience significant side effects are likely to find relief from depression through TMS (Transcranial Magnetic Stimulation).
+Some patients experience relief of symptoms through the positive effects of psychotherapy, and do not need medication.

-Dr. Hubbard refers the patients who will benefit from psychotherapy to Dr. Ann Wycoff or to another psychotherapist who he feels is the right fit for an individual’s unique personality and circumstances.
+Dr. Hubbard refers the patients who will benefit from psychotherapy to Dr. Ann Wycoff, a Licensed Psychologist or to another psychotherapist who he feels is the right fit for an individual’s unique personality and circumstances.
 Dr. Hubbard works with many psychologists, social workers, and counselors who he feels are the best in the field.